 The appetizer, soup and salad were outstanding.
 The sea bass was melt-in-your-mouth good.
 The meal was clearly superior to what would be expected on a business class flight.

-For dessert, the FA brought a cheese board that I passed on and then concluded the first meal service with dessert, always one of my favorite courses.
+After dinner, the flight attendant brought a cheese board that I passed on and then concluded the first meal service with dessert, always one of my favorite courses.

 From caviar to ice cream that’s seven courses by my count!